-The Complete List of Google Penalties & How to Recover
+The Complete list of Google Penalties and How to Recover

 The Fix

-- Navigate to Google Search Console > Crawl > Fetch as Google then fetch pages from the affected portions of your website.

-- Look for text that is the same or similar in color to the body of the web page.
+- Look for text that is the same or similar in color to the body of the webpage.

 - Look for hidden text using CSS styling or positioning.

-- Remove or re-style any hidden text so that it’s obvious to a human user.
+- Remove or re-style any hidden text so that it’s obvious to the human user.

 - Fix or remove any paragraphs of repeated words without context.